dev-jatin-mehra/Sms-Spam-Classifier/README.md

 - **Feature Engineering**: Creating features such as word frequencies and message length.

-- **Evaluation**: Using metrics like accuracy, precision, recall, and F1-score to evaluate model performance.
+- **Evaluation**: Using metrics like accuracy, precision and confusion_matrix to evaluate model performance.

 - **Deployment**: Setting up the model for real-time detection using Streamlit.